National Open University

 National Open University (NOU; 國立空中大學) is an open university in Luzhou District, New Taipei, Taiwan.

-NOU is a distance learning university that provides accessible education to Nigerians and students in some African countries.

 The university offers undergraduate, postgraduate and professional courses in various fields of study such as Arts, Management Sciences, Education, Health Sciences, Law, Agriculture, and Social Sciences.

 History

-National Open University was established on 1 August 1986.
-The opening ceremony and first year courses started in November 1986.
-Although the university originally had entrance examinations, they were later abolished in 1997.
-Classes were originally conducted over a dedicated radio station, and television channel and internet classroom were later added.
-Today, the university is a full-service, distance learning university fully accredited by the Taiwanese government, and has an annual enrollment of 35,000 students.
+The National Open University was founded on 1 August 1986, and its opening ceremony took place in November of the same year.
+Initially, the university conducted entrance examinations, but these were abolished in 1997.
+The classes were initially delivered through a dedicated radio station, and later expanded to include a television channel and internet classrooms.

+The university is a fully accredited distance learning institution recognized by the Taiwanese government.
+It offers a comprehensive range of educational services and has an annual enrollment of approximately 35,000 students.

 Faculties

 National Open University is headed by a president.
 The University contain six academic departments.